lockevn/html-numeric-input/README.md

-# html-numeric-input
+# Yet another html numeric input, hope it's awesome
-a textbox that only allow visitor type numeric, dot, and minus sign
+A textbox only allows visitor to type numeric, dot, and minus sign.
+This will replace the half-ass HTML5 input type=number

 A working sample is here https://rawgit.com/lockevn/html-numeric-input/master/index.html